Oigen cast iron (history, how to use, care for your cast-iron)

 The amount of water needed changes daily, depending on humidity.

-Making ironwareBefore iron is poured into the prepared molds.
-The molten iron is checked to see if it has reached the desired temperature.
+Making ironwareBefore pouring iron into the prepared molds, the molten iron is checked to see if it has reached the desired temperature.

 And the sand remaining on the surface of the ironware is removed and checked for imperfections.